Protests in Chinese city over planned chemical plant

-BEIJING Hundreds of people took to the streets of the Chinese city of Kunming on Saturday to protest against the planned production of a chemical at a refinery, in the latest show of concern over the effects of rapid growth on the environment.
+BEIJING May 4 Hundreds of people took to the streets of the Chinese city of Kunming on Saturday to protest against a planned refinery, in the latest show of concern over the effects of rapid growth on the environment.

 China's increasingly affluent urban population has begun to object to the model of growth at all costs that has fuelled the economy for three decades, with the environment emerging as a focus of protests.

 "Give me back a beautiful Kunming.
-We want to survive, we want health, get PX out of Kunming", read one of the banners, seen in a photo posted on Weibo.
+We want to survive, we want health, get PX out of Kunming", read one of several banners the protesters carried.

 A man at the Kunming Public Security Bureau, who described himself as a member of staff on duty, said he was not aware of the incident.
 The city government's emergency department referred a phone call to another number, which was not answered.